 For an instant fix on a single wash, adding a cap of fabric conditioner to your dispenser drawer can help.
 Best to add it when the machine next takes in water for a rinse to stop concentrated fabric conditioner getting on the clothes.
 This should help reduce the amount of foam.

-A rinse and spin issue
+Excessive foaming only on rinse and spin

 If you get excess foam on your rinse and spin, then it could be caused by washing machine problems, like a partial blockage of your system.
 This is quite rare, as it needs the blockage to be large enough to restrict flow out of the drum, but small enough that water can still flow out.
 In this case, suds will be present, but there shouldn’t be too much.